 - Behavioral Sciences

-- Those accepted after May 1 may be asked for an immediate deposit.
+- Those offered a seat after May 15 may be asked for an immediate seat deposit.

 - Maximum time for applicant to accept offer: 30 days